 On Newlyweds: Nick and Jessica, starring Nick Lachey and Jessica Simpson in 2004, former Mickey Mouse Club Mouseketeer Jessica Simpson shouts out to the club and the mouse that got her career off to a great start.
-This is what it’s really like to play a Disney princess.

 The Mickey Face on the Apple Watch